grothkopp/sortDownloads.app/README.md

 sortDownloads.app is a very small Mac OS X app that will sort your ~/Downloads folder automatically.
 Every file will be moved to a directory named like the domain of the website you downloaded it from.

-Example: if you Download the zip file from this site it will be moved to ~/Downloads/github.com/
+Example: if you download the zip file from this site it will be moved to ~/Downloads/github.com/

 ##Usage